The Gospel is preached to the poor: The Day of Atonement

 Jesus’ anointed work thus signals the commencement of the new eschatological age of God’s saving rule.
 This messianic foundation naturally coheres with the other messianic texts addressed in this article and explains the harsh judgment spoken of in Q which awaits those who reject Jesus’ ministry.
 Edward P. Meadors, “The ‘Messianic’ Implications of the Q Material,” Journal of Biblical Literature 118 (1999): 276.

 With probably the majority or at least many of Jesus’ audience, the religious state of poverty was matched by an outward condition: they suffered literal poverty or at least experienced first-hand economic inequities.
-They knew the meaning of need because they were poor in spirit and poor in fact (cf. Ps.
+They knew the meaning of need because they were poor in spirit and poor in fact (cf. Psa.
 Sol.
 15:1–3).
 This interpretation is confirmed by the ties between Isa.
 61:1–2 and Mt.
 5:3 and 4

 In the OT prophetic passage, the oppressed people of God are promised salvation: ‘The Spirit of the Lord God is upon me, because the Lord has anointed me to bring good tidings to the poor; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the year of the Lord’s favor, and the day of vengeance of our God; to comfort all who mourn’.